 Some congregations have a volunteer do an unannounced door-step visit within 48 hours.
 The goal is not to have an extended conversation but simply to thank the individual for visiting and drop off some print information about the congregation and its ministries.
 Typically, some sort of small gift is given.
-One gift option for this Christmas Eve is a copy of the evangelism movie My Son, My Savior.
-Perhaps you could include a bag of microwave popcorn with the DVD.
-You can order copies of the movie HERE.
-They are being offered at cost (\$2.50/DVD) plus shipping.
+One gift option is one of the evangelism movies.
+Perhaps you could include a bag of microwave popcorn with the

+DVD.
+You can order the movies HERE.
+They are being offered at (\$2.50/DVD) plus shipping.